tartansandal/ansible-role-awslogs-setup/README.md

 ToDo
 ----

-1. Create a systemd configuration to manage the laucher script.
+1. Create a systemd configuration to manage the launcher script.

 License
 -------